Daniyal Mirza

 Daniyal was Akbar's favourite son, as well as an able general.
-Like his father, he had fine taste in poetry and was an accomplished poet himself, writing in urdu, Persian and pre-modern Hindi.
-He was extremely fond of guns and had named one of his guns 'Yaka u Janaza'.
-He was very fond of horses and elephants and had once requested Akbar for gifting him his favourite horse which Akbar obliged to.
+Like his father, he had fine taste in poetry and was an accomplished poet himself, writing in Hindi and Persian.
 He died from problems relating to alcoholism at the age of thirty-two, predeceasing Akbar by seven months.

 Early life

 The youngest of Akbar's three sons, Daniyal Mirza was born on 11 September 1572.
-He was given to Mariam-uz-Zamani, the favorite wife of Akbar, for upbringing.
 The birth took place in the house of Shaikh Daniyal of Ajmer, a holy man whose blessings Akbar had sought and for whom the prince was subsequently named.
-The emperor, at the time embarking on an expedition to Gujarat, sent the infant Daniyal to be cared for by the Queen of Raja Bharmal of Amber.
+The emperor, at the time embarking on an expedition to Gujarat, sent the infant Daniyal to be cared for by the queen of Raja Bharmal of Amber.

-When Akbar reached Sirohi on his return from Gujarat, he ordered that Madho Singh, son of Bhagwant Das and other men be sent to fetch Daniyal from Amber and sent along Mariam-uz-Zamani for the mourning of her brother, Kunwar Bhopat, who had fallen in Battle of Sarnal.
+When Akbar reached Sirohi on his return from Gujarat, he ordered that Madho Singh, son of Bhagwant Das, and other men be sent to fetch Daniyal from Amber and sent along Mariam-uz-Zamani for the mourning of her brother, Kunwar Bhopat, who had fallen in Battle of Sarnal.
 Akbar met his infant son when he reached Ajmer on 13 May 1573.

 When he later created the Mansabdar system, Akbar awarded each of his sons exalted ranks.
 Daniyal, at five years old, was given the rank of 6000, with his elder brothers Salim and Murad being given greater ranks on account of their age.
 These provided the princes, each with an experienced guardian, huge resources to create their households, military forces, and court factions.
 These ranks increased as they grew older and by 1584, Daniyal's mansab had risen to 7000.

-The Mughal Emperor Jahangir writes in the Tuzuk-i-Jahangiri:
+The Mughal Emperor Jahangir writes in the Tuzk-e-Jahangiri:

 "Daniyal was of pleasing figure, of exceedingly agreeable manners and appearance, he was very fond of elephants and horses.
 It was impossible for him to hear of anyone as having a good elephant or horse and not take it from him.
 He was fond of Hindi songs, and would occasionally compose verses with correct idiom in the language of the people of India, which were not bad."